Classification, Detection and Segmentation of Shapes

 4.1 Classification

-The classification model shows solid performance with 92.5% accuracy.
-The training curve shows a progressive decrease in loss, while precision increases steadily.
+The classification model achieves 96.0% test accuracy.
+The training curve shows a progressive decrease in loss while accuracy rises steadily.
 Fluctuations in validation may be caused by natural variations in the dataset.

 Tests on images show that the model recognizes shapes correctly.
 The main error cases correspond to overlapping shapes or partially visible shapes.
-Performance can be improved through data augmentation (random rotations, zooms).
+Careful, shape-preserving augmentation may help, though aggressive transforms hurt performance on this dataset (see Section 3).

 4.2 Object Detection